Do I Need An ETIAS Visa Waiver For Italy In 2024?

 The ETIAS Visa Waiver is NOT a visa.

-Rather, it is an electronic travel authorization document that will be required starting in January 2024 that pre-screens you for travel and will make your time going through customs more efficient when you arrive in Europe.
+Rather, it is an electronic travel authorization document that will now be required starting in May of 2025 that pre-screens you for travel and will make your time going through customs more efficient when you arrive in Europe.

 The ETIAS Visa Waiver is a form that can be filled out, paid for, submitted, approved, and emailed to you within a few minutes online.
 The cost for the ETIAS Visa Waiver is €7 euros (approx $8 USD).

-If you live in one of the 60 countries that DO NOT require a visa to enter the Schengen zone of the European Union then you will need this electronic document as of January 1, 2024.
+If you live in one of the 60 countries that DO NOT require a visa to enter the Schengen zone of the European Union, you will need this electronic document as of May, 2025.

 If you live in a nation that DOES require a visa to enter the EU Zone, then this will not apply to you – you will need to proceed with the requirement of obtaining a visa in the standard method.